-With each passing year, more organizations seek out green service providers both for the sake of reducing overhead and as a reflection of corporate sustainability values.
-A recent Green House Data survey revealed that 36 percent of respondents chose what they perceived to be green service providers in 2017, an 8 percent increase over 2015.
+With each passing year, more organizations seek out green data center providers both for the sake of reducing overhead and as a reflection of corporate sustainability values.
+A recent Green House Data survey revealed that 36 percent of respondents chose what they perceived to be green service providers in 2017, an eight percent increase over 2015.

 Data centers, though indispensable to organizations in every conceivable industry, are voracious energy consumers.
 This fact has generated interest in sustainable facilities – which raises an important question: What is a green data center?